Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Applications

 Differentially private stochastic gradient descent (DP-SGD) is a variant of SGD where noise is added to a stochastic gradient estimator in order to ensure privacy of each individual record.
 We recall an implementation of (projected) DP-SGD \citep[see e.g., Algorithm~1 in][]{feldman2018privacy}.
 At each iteration, the parameter of the empirical risk is updated using the following rule:

-where $\rN$ is an additive noise; $\mathcal{B}_t$ contains the indices of the data points used at the current iteration and $b_t \defined |\mathcal{B}_t|$; the function $g$ indicates a direction for updating the parameter.
+where $\rN_t$ is an additive noise drawn independently from a distribution $P_{\rN}$; $\mathcal{B}_t$ contains the indices of the data points used at the current iteration and $b_t \defined |\mathcal{B}_t|$; the function $g$ indicates a direction for updating the parameter.
 The recursion in \eqref{eq::DP_SGD_alg} is run for $T$ iterations and we assume that data are drawn without replacement.
 At the end of each iteration, the parameter is projected onto a compact domain $\mathcal{W}$.
 We denote the diameter of $\mathcal{W}$ by $D$.
 The output from the DP-SGD algorithm is the last iterate $\rW_T$.
 Finally, we assume that

 This assumption can be satisfied by gradient clipping and is crucial for guaranteeing differential privacy as it controls the sensitivity of each update.